-Value-packaged for Students - One price includes the Textbook AND Interactive DVD!
+Value-packaged for Students - One price includes the Textbook AND Online Content!

-Essential Plant Pathology, Second Edition is packaged with a DVD that includes extras for students and professors alike.
+Essential Plant Pathology, Second Edition, includes supplemental online content that provides extras for students and professors alike.
 The first edition of this best selling textbook was carefully reviewed by subject matter specialists and plant pathology course instructors to help update the content, especially some of the quickly changing molecular aspects of host-parasite interactions.
 This edition includes an important section to teach students about gene silencing using RNA interference.

 The authors did not stray from their highly successful original approach.
 Imagine a plant pathology textbook that introduces and teaches all the key concepts of the science and is readable in a single semester by each and every student in your class.
 Essential Plant Pathology achieves that goal because it was written with students in mind.

 This inviting edition is written specifically to the introductory plant pathology course level by award-winning educators, Gail Schumann and Cleo D’Arcy.
 The book is reader-friendly with important terms and concepts clearly identified.
-Special “Did you know?” boxes will spark student interest by providing cultural and historical facts about plant diseases and every chapter will guide students to recommended resources, study questions, “Words to Know,” Internet research exercises, and DVD exercises.
+Special “Did you know?” boxes will spark student interest by providing cultural and historical facts about plant diseases and every chapter will guide students to recommended resources, study questions, “Words to Know,” and Internet research exercises.

-The second edition text comes packaged with a dynamic DVD that works hand-in-hand with the popular APSnet Education Center and provides students and their professors with an engaging way to learn and teach plant pathology.
-This DVD contains many important supplementary materials that can be used without internet access, including: expanded and revised identification exercises, APSnet Education Center peer-reviewed instructional materials, and web links for each chapter.
+The second edition text comes packaged with a dynamic set of online resources that work hand-in-hand with the popular APSnet Education Center and provides students and their professors with an engaging way to learn and teach plant pathology.
+This online content contains many important supplementary materials that can be used without internet access, including: expanded and revised identification exercises, APSnet Education Center peer-reviewed instructional materials, and web links for each chapter.